CDTDigital/cal-notify/back-end/README.md

 ### Configuration

-For backend processes and other setup we need to have a set of api keys and paths setup for our specific environment.

-An example configuration is listed below
+Configuration for the ASP.NET core backend happens through the "appsettings.json" file.
+An example configuration is listed below.

 ```
 {